PGS-dev/angular-custom-pipes/README.md

         $ npm install ng-x-pipes

-2. You can import all Pipes by NGxPipesModule or specific pipe such as MathPipesModule, for example:
+2. You can import all Pipes by NGxPipesModule or specific pipes importing one module such as MathPipesModule, for example:

         import { NGxPipesModule } from 'ng-x-pipes';